ga-wdi-boston/js-objects-this/README.md

 -   the distance covered, in meters
 -   the time taken, in seconds

-The program also stores information about the user: the user's name and email address. can perform some calculations: total distance run, longest run so far, and average speed.
+The program also stores information about the user (the user's name and email address) and can perform some calculations (total distance run, longest run so far, and average speed).

 ## Lab: Diagram and Model